Care and maintenance

 CLEAN AND CARE FOR FENIX LAMINATE

 Fenix laminate is also very easy to clean and maintain.
 Please read the general care and maintenance instructions here.
-Or watch the following films to find out the best way to remove stains and even scratches from Fenix laminate.
+Or take a look at the following films to find out how best to remove stains and even cracks from Fenix laminate.

 Leather

-Please always refer first to the manufacturer's care instructions that may have been provided with your furniture.
+Please always refer first to the manufacturer's care instructions, which may be supplied with your piece of furniture.

 LEATHER CARE AND LEATHER CLEANING

-ANILINE LEATHER: Clean your aniline leather furniture weekly with a hoover and a soft brush attachment.
+Clean your aniline leather furniture weekly with a vacuum cleaner and a soft brush attachment.

 The leather is made from raw hides of the highest quality.
 This leather has a natural surface without top layers, on which hair pores and scars in the animal skin, e.g. from insect bites, are visible.
-This emphasises the unique character and rustic charm of this exclusive leather.
+This emphasizes the unique character and rustic charm of this exclusive leather.
 The natural surface structure of the leather is retained.
-It breathes and optimises seating comfort.
-The ravages of time, the effects of daylight and the use of the furniture give the leather its individual character and a beautiful patina.
+It breathes and provides optimum seating comfort.
+The ravages of time, the effects of daylight and the use of the piece of furniture give the leather its individual character and a beautiful patina.

-SEMIANILINE LEATHER: Clean your semi-aniline leather furniture weekly using a hoover with a soft brush attachment.
+Clean your semi-aniline leather furniture weekly using a vacuum cleaner with a soft brush attachment.

-Covers made from semi-aniline leather have a light top layer of colour pigments.
+Covers made of semi-aniline leather have a light top layer of color pigments.
 This treatment makes the leather more resistant, easier to care for and less likely to wear out.
 The leather has the same natural appearance as aniline leather and is very comfortable to sit on.

-LEATHER WITH COLOUR PIGMENT COATING: This refers to leather that has been additionally treated to make it particularly resistant.
-Pigmented leather is soft and cosy and has only a few visible scars.
+This refers to leather that has been additionally treated to make it particularly resistant.
+Pigmented leather is soft and comfortable and has only a few visible scars.
 It is easy to care for and a practical, robust material if treated correctly.
 For daily care, use a clean, soft cloth which you dip in lukewarm water and wring out vigorously.

-Suede consists of the innermost part of the rawhide.
-Suede has a pleasant nap which changes colour and gives a beautiful shimmer depending on the incidence of light and use.
+Consists of the innermost part of the rawhide.
+Suede has a pleasant pile that changes color and gives a beautiful shimmer depending on the incidence of light and use.
 Over time, suede develops a beautiful patina and signs of use become more visible.
-Clean your suede leather furniture weekly using a hoover with a soft brush attachment.
+Clean your suede leather furniture weekly using a vacuum cleaner with a soft brush attachment.

 Attention!